hedyhli/site/content/posts/2021-02-23-site-meta/index.md

----
-title: "How this site works"
++++
+date = '2021-02-23'
-description: "A walkthrough of my workflows for the site and a gentle introduction to tilde.cafe and the Tildeverse."
+description = 'A walkthrough of my workflows for the site and a gentle introduction to tilde.cafe and the Tildeverse.' draft = false outputs = ['html', 'gemtext'] slug = 'site-meta' title = 'How this site works'
-date: 2021-02-23
-draft: false
-outputs:
-  - html
-  - gemtext
-slug: "site-meta"

----
++++

 <details open>
 <summary>2023 Update</summary>